docker-library/docs/caddy/content.md

 From the docs:

-> The data directory must not be treated like a cache.
+> The data directory must not be treated as a cache.
 Its contents are not ephemeral or merely for the sake of performance.
 Caddy stores TLS certificates, private keys, OCSP staples, and other necessary information to the data directory.
 It should not be purged without an understanding of the implications.

 This image provides for two mount-points for volumes: `/data` and `/config`.